 But come on guys!
 Seriously?

 So, in an attempt to get my beige-loving colleagues out of their comfort zone (and to introduce you blog lovers to a new range of cool radiators), I thought I’d add a little at the end of this blog about the stunning range of coloured ‘Capri’ radiators from Milano Heating.

 We’ve had these on the website for some time now and we’re pleased to announce that they have been really popular with our customers!

-With four exciting colours to choose from – Orange, Mint Green, Light Grey and Baby Blue – there’s a chance for you to upgrade your home’s heating like never before and add a little flair to your space.
+With a selection of exciting colours to choose from, there’s a chance for you to upgrade your home’s heating like never before and add a little flair to your space.